Vidushi-Gupta/Actif-ageing/README.md

  ## Solution

-<strong> "Actif ageing" </strong> is a portal developed on the WHO framework which utilizes the three key policy proposals of <strong> Health, Participation </strong> and <strong> Security </strong>.
+<strong> "Actif ageing" </strong> is a portal based on the WHO framework which utilizes the three key policy proposals of <strong> Health, Participation </strong> and <strong> Security </strong> to promote active ageing.
 This portal makes a way for physical and mental well being, civic and social participation, safety and security including diversity and inclusion at workplaces.
 The portal has elderly oriented interface and supports them in any and every way possible in accordance to the WHO framework.
+The key highlights of this portal include opportunities for work, awareness and access to health care, assitive devices, care giver support platform, awareness about rights of older persons and vital information to access care and most importantly opportunities to strengthen social network of older persons.

 ## Built With:
 | Software/ Language | Version |